Guest Pager

 First up was the next generation of their classic Guest Pager product line.
 You commonly find these pagers in restaurants, retail settings, healthcare, entertainment, logistics – or, in other words, places where businesses need to communicate with their waiting guests.

 Why a pager, you might ask?
-You might not think of it, but the pager fits into a bigger story about creating Experiences in the modern, cellphone-dominated world.
-If you’re interested in Experience innovation, we wrote about this aspect in detail here.
+You might not think of it, but the pager fits into a bigger story about creating experiences in the modern, cellphone-dominated world.

 -